Indiana’s Trusted Personal Injury Advocates Since 1963.

 • Payment plan: The defendant might have some money but not enough to pay the entire judgment immediately.
 In this case, the court can set up a payment plan so the defendant can pay you in smaller amounts on a weekly or monthly basis.

 In a case involving a collision between a woman who was eight months pregnant and an uninsured driver in Indiana, the woman’s insurance company wasn’t willing to help cover medical bills related to the accident.
-The woman went into labor early as a result of the accident, and had to have an emergency c-section after leaving the scene of the accident.
+The woman went into labor early as a result of the car accident, and had to have an emergency c-section after leaving the scene of the accident.
 However, because at the time of the accident the baby had not been born yet, the insurance company didn’t consider the baby a person yet, and therefore would not cover the medical costs associated with the child’s early birth.

 She contacted the Yosha Law Firm in order to get the insurance company to cover all medical costs related to the accident, including care for her newborn daughter.
 The insurance company wasn’t willing to provide that coverage because the other driver, the one who t-boned the woman and forced her into an early delivery of her baby, didn’t have adequate auto insurance.
 In this situation, working with an attorney ended up being the best option for the woman.